UNITAS Retreat Leader Application

 Sunday), making sure that all students are being cared for and that everything

-commitment that you should not apply for unless you will be completely devoted
+that you should not apply for unless you will be completely devoted to the

 please fill out the attached application and return to the Center for

 Multicultural Affairs by Friday, March 7, 2014.
 Thank you in advance for